 In much of the country, temperatures are in the 90s (or higher).
 You might like to run or bike or hike, but exercising for an hour or more can be dangerous in this weather.
-In this video, I share 5 tips for adjusting your training in the summer heat.
+In this video, I share 5 tips for adjusting your exercise or practice when you train in heat.

 Train in the morning or at night.